 PRISMA checklist Item 8 search will be reported as:

 At a minimum you need to search MEDLINE, EMBASE, and the Cochrane CENTRAL trials register.
 This is the recommendation of three medical and public health research organizations: the U.S. Agency for Healthcare Research and Quality (AHRQ), the U.K. Centre for Reviews and Dissemination (CRD), and the International Cochrane Collaboration (Source: Institute of Medicine (2011) Finding What Works in Healthcare: Standards for Systematic Reviews Table E-1, page 267).
-Each database has an alternate version, linked in parentheses below, that search the same records.
+Some databases have an alternate version, linked in parentheses below, that search the same records sets, ie the content of MEDLINE is in PubMed and Scopus, while the content of EMBASE is in Scopus.
 You should reformat your search for each database as appropriate, contact your librarian if you want help on how to search each database.
-In addition you should search the clinicaltrials.gov database if the subject of your search is an FDA regulated drug or medical device.
-You should also search other subject specific databases that index the literature in your field.
-Use our Himmelfarb Library research guides to identify other subject specific databases.

 Begin by searching: